AGlover5/AGlover5.github.io/projects/autonomy.md

     - nonlinear cost functions
     - offline trajectory solutions (comes with longer compute time)
     - inequality-constrained states and control inputs
-    - more robust to poor inital conditions.
+    - systems sensitive to poor inital conditions.

 - Investigation of other optimizers is necessary for future online MPC applications that require faster computation speed (more on this in the future work)